MichaelHoltonPrice/UnivProd/README.md

 college.
 The source of the list of liberal arts colleges is the US News and World report rankings of liberal arts colleges, which has been collated by Andrew G. Reiter and posted [on his website](https://andyreiter.com/wp-content/uploads/2021/09/US-News-Rankings-Liberal-Arts-Colleges-Through-2022.xlsx).
-This file is also permanently archived on Zenodo with out other input files (the only files not archived on Zenodo are the MAG files, which we do not have the permission to post there.)
+This file is also permanently archived on Zenodo with all other input files (the only files not archived on Zenodo are the MAG files, which we do not have the permission to post there.)